Edgar Berger: Life and career

 Edgar Berger was born in Wolfsburg.
-He studied engineering, economics and philosophy in حمزة لعمش Braunschweig, Paris and Berlin.
+He studied engineering, economics and philosophy in Braunschweig, Paris and Berlin.
 He graduated with a degree in mechanical engineering and then accepted a job as a consultant at Roland Berger Strategy Consultants.
 In 1994 he moved to IA Television and later on RTL Television, where he initially worked for RTL II.
 From 1998 to 2000 Berger reported as a political correspondent for RTL Television, giving up-to-date reports from Bonn and Berlin.
 In 2000 he took a job at Bertelsmann, first as director of the Bertelsmann Content Network in Hamburg and New York, then from 2001, as the chief operating officer.
 Berger, working under Rolf Schmidt-Holtz, was thus responsible for the networking of the different business divisions, and later also for worldwide business development.

 In June 2005, Bertelsmann announced that Edgar Berger had been appointed head of the German subsidiary of Sony BMG.
 The joint venture with Sony had only been launched recently, Berger was first appointed as a member of the Board of Management and then, from Spring of 2006, as the sole director.
 The decisions he made that received a good deal of attention were strengthening the Munich location of Sony BMG alongside Berlin, and focusing more on German artists.
 The remaining shares in Four Music as well as the rights to TKKG were acquired.
 In addition, under Berger's leadership, Sony BMG Germany got involved in the concert business and the digital music distribution.
 Berger has been a member of the Board of Management of the German Phono Association since 2006.

 In early 2009 Edgar Berger took over the management for Sony BMG in Austria and Switzerland, along with Germany.
 In 2011 he finally moved from Munich to London, where he was named President & CEO International by Doug Morris and later became Chairman & CEO International.
 He took over responsibility for the record label's worldwide business outside the United States.
 Berger was on the board of the German Music Industry Association (Bundesverband Musikindustrie) and he is still on the board of the Cultural Association of German Industry (Kulturkreis der deutschen Wirtschaft).
 He is also a member of the Main Board of IFPI.